humdingerb/EmailViews/README.md

 Icons from the Haiku and Zumi icon sets.

-Special thanks to **Humdinger** for meticulous testing, detailed bug reports, and valuable feature suggestions.
+Special thanks to **Humdinger** for meticulous testing, detailed bug reports, valuable feature suggestions, and code contributions.

 ## License